Amishka-Sayyid/Week4-Assignment/README.md

   *the class workshops
   *watched all the class recordings to understand the concept *the walking skeleton was helfull as always super wonderful

+**extra**

+i made some changes i fetched the data saved from the form to this url https://week4-assignment-rwnh.onrender.com/messages and made an object to store 6 data from it so as to render it on the page.

+the form still works very well the data gets send to this enpoint https://week4-assignment-rwnh.onrender.com/messages.

+the data could still be viewed in the console.